claranet/terraform-signalfx-detectors/docs/development.md

 edit the terraform code in its tf file.

-* To add a new detector to an existing module you can use the [j2 based generator](../scripts/templates/README.md) adding a new yaml config file in the module directory `conf/` with the prefix `[0-9][0-9]-` like `conf/00-my_first_detector.yaml` then run `make detectors`.
+* To add a new detector to an existing module you can use the [j2 based generator](../scripts/templates/README.md) adding a new yaml configuration file in the module directory `conf/` with the prefix `[0-9][0-9]-` like `conf/00-my_first_detector.yaml` then run `make detectors`.

 * In some cases you do not want use the generator or it does not provide all capabilities you need.